huxinmin/react-native-pack/README.md

 # Code splitting

-react-native-pack use webpack splitchunks to split code as default:
+rn-fast-pack use webpack splitchunks to split code as default:

 ```sh
 splitChunks: {